-The general design specification provided for a one hundred (100) year typhoon requires three directional cases to be investigated as specified in Design Criteria Factors, Environment, Table 1: 100-Year Survival Typhoon Conditions.
+The general design specification provided for a one hundred (100) year hurricane requires three directional cases to be investigated as specified in Design Criteria Factors, Environment, Table 1: 100-Year Survival Hurricane Conditions.

-On the approach of a typhoon, production is shutdown and the FSO's or FPSO's crew is evacuated by helicopter and returns to the FSO or FPSO when the typhoon has passed and the area declared safe to return and start operating.
+On the approach of a tropical storm or hurricane, production is shutdown and the FSO's or FPSO's crew is evacuated by helicopter and returns to the FSO or FPSO when the tropical storm or hurricane has passed and the area declared safe to return and start operating.